 There are five ways to pay tolls incurred on The Toll Roads:

-The three ExpressAccount types allow for electronic toll payment without a FasTrak transponder.
+Currently there are three ExpressAccount types that allow for electronic toll payment without a FasTrak transponder.
 Photos of a vehicle's license plates are used to record transactions and tolls are charged to a credit card (Charge ExpressAccount), withdrawn from a prefunded account (Prepaid ExpressAccount) or invoiced at the end of the month (Invoice ExpressAccount).
 An ExpressAccount may only be used to pay tolls on the 73, 133, 241 and 261 Toll Roads.
 The ExpressAccount toll is the account toll rate.
 Note: Starting July 1, 2019, ExpressAccounts will begin the upgrade to FasTrak.
 FasTrak offers the convenience of ExpressAccounts, but with added perks, like the ability to drive any tolled bridge, lane or road in California.
 The transition will be complete by October 1, 2019.

-If the driver does not have FasTrak or an ExpressAccount and does not use the One-Time-Toll payment option, a violation will be processed for each transaction.
+If the driver does not have an account and does not use the online Pay Toll Now option, a violation will be processed for each transaction.
 A violation penalty will be assessed in addition to the toll, consistent with our current policy for non-payment.